Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 Choose these when the top hardware is part of the visible design or when the piece wants a simple hanging path instead of a hidden glued pad.

-- Look for: disclosed material details, loop orientation, wire thickness, and finish information
+- Look for: what the post, loop, and backs are made from, loop orientation, wire thickness, and finish information

 - Use them for: visible stud toppers, light-to-medium drops, and shapes that read better with a little movement